ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     your custom certificate's `Subject Alternative Name`.
 Having the FQDN as the certificate's `Subject` or `Common Name` is not sufficient.

-!!! important

-    Only RSA certificates are supported.
-Any other certificate, e.g. ECDSA would cause authentication failures and sing-in issues.

 1. Log in to the IP Fabric CLI as the `osadmin` user.

 2. Change to `root`: